What is Collaboration?

 Sense of belonging

-Employees feel part of something bigger in a collaborative work environment and are likely to gain confidence to take on greater challenges.
-There is more chance for employees to feel seen and heard, be recognized and rewarded, and maintain loyalty.
+A collaborative work environment offers more chances for employees to feel seen and heard, be recognized and rewarded, and maintain loyalty.

 Simplifies problem solving

 Collaboration simplifies problem solving by bringing together diverse perspectives and knowledge, distributing the workload, fostering creativity, improving decision-making, and enhancing communication.
 This enables the team to identify and address the root cause of the problem, generate innovative solutions, and achieve better outcomes.

 Free-flowing communications and collaboration creates an environment with increased potential for change.

 A workplace that fosters collaboration over competition offers a more positive employee experience resulting in a better environment and culture.

 Vertical hierarchy becomes less of a barrier to communications in a collaborative situation where open communication and equality are promoted.

 Meetings are more efficient as effective communications make sharing, development and follow-up easier.